Commissioners discuss 911 call - Free Press Standard

 911 Coordinator Sgt.
 Sam LeMonte attended the meeting.
 Commissioner Robert Wirkner said he, LeMonte, and Sheriff Calvin Graham met to review a recent incident.

-Wirkner said the ambulance responded from Calcutta.
-The call came in at 14:44, and by 14:46, the caller was told someone would be dispatched immediately.
+The call came in at 14:44, and by 14:48, the caller was told someone would be dispatched immediately.
 The dispatcher provided medical advice over the phone, but fortunately, someone on the Ashton Museum tour had training and was able to assist.
-The ambulance ultimately arrived from Calcutta.
+The ambulance ultimately arrived at 15:05.

-LeMonte followed up on the situation and reported that the ambulance signaled it was en route at 15:05.
+With two nearby ambulances already out on calls, the LifeTeam EMS ambulance was in a location between Minerva and Malvern when it was dispatched to Carrollton.

 She said she has spoken with the Sheriff about reaching out to multiple ambulance services and intends to secure a response time with every call going forward.

-Note: Editor’s note: The following story has been updated to reflect several corrections, including the actual response time by the ambulance and the location from where it came.